LIKELIHOOD OF OCCURRENCE

 - Expertise: Semen testing is a sophisticated and technical field.
-An improperly or incompletely performed semen analysis may miss significant problems.
+An improperly performed or incomplete semen analysis may miss significant problems.
 Unrecognized problems may unnecessarily delay a man’s treatment.
-Unlike many other lab tests, a semen analysis relies completely on the expertise of those performing it.
-Make sure the lab has sophisticated protocols and well-trained, specialized technicians.
+Unlike many other lab tests which are mechanized, a semen analysis relies completely on the expertise of those performing it.
+Be sure the lab has sophisticated protocols and well-trained, specialized technicians.

 - Timing:In order to get accurate results, the specimen must be processed within one hour of collection.
 If not, the measurement of the movement of the sperm may be extremely inaccurate.
 With any lab you use, make sure that the analysis is performed on site and not shipped elsewhere for evaluation.

 - Thoroughness: As a semen analysis is being performed, certain findings may indicate the need for additional tests.
 Ideally, you should use a laboratory that has the capability to do complete initial testing as well as the flexibility to do the appropriate follow-up testing on the same specimen.

 - Comfort and Convenience: In order to maximize your results, it is important that you are as relaxed as possible.
 Ideally, the specimen should be collected at the laboratory itself in a comfortable room that is meant specifically for that purpose.